 So far, most of this news has been a little frightening to those awaiting their self-employment tax bill.
 In fact, in a study from Upwork, 24% of freelancers said facing higher taxes was the main reason they decided not to freelance full time.

-But the good news is, there are plenty of self-employment tax deductions that can be claimed on your tax return if you want to lower your tax bill.
+The good news is, there are plenty of self-employment tax deductions that can be claimed on your tax return if you want to lower your tax bill.
 Some of the most common self-employment tax deductions include:

 - Software and technology costs